aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/attachments-handling/preserve-tnef-attachments-eml-aspose-email-java/_index.md

 MailMessage eml = MailMessage.load(dataDir + "tnefEml.eml", options);
 ```

-**3. Access Attachments**
+**3. Access attachments**

+`MailMessage` represents an email message object in Aspose.Email, providing access to headers, bodies, and attachments.
 Iterate through the attachments to verify they are still TNEF files:

 ```java
 for (Attachment attachment : eml.getAttachments()) {